 Have you made oat or granola bars lately?
 Would love to hear what you put in yours?
 Are they healthy or a deserving treat??
 If you happen to try mine, tweet or instagram me and I will share it.
 Always love when someone else loves one of my recipes as much as I do.
 Don’t have time to try this pin one of the photos to your pinterest board for later!

-I have always been a small breakfast kind of girl so this and decaf soy latter is my breakfast most days.
-If it’s not in oat bars its crumbled over some fresh greek yogurt and fresh berries.
+I have always been a small breakfast kind of girl so a healthy oat bar and decaf soy latte or spinach and kale smoothie is my breakfast most days.
+If it’s not in oat bars its crumbled over some fresh greek yogurt and fresh berries, or on top of my overnight oats.
 These make the best summer time breakfast combinations.
 Your options are endless.